 If you're about to begin a job search, expect to have your references checked.
 The references you provide to employers may be contacted about your employment history, qualifications, and the skills that qualify you for the job.

 In addition, many organizations check with previous employers to get information on your work history and ability to perform on the job.

 When Employers Check References

 The days when employers ignored references or did not think they were important are long gone.
-According to a Society for Human Resource Management (SHRM) survey, more than eight out of ten human resource professionals said that they regularly conduct reference checks for professional (89 percent), executive (85 percent), administrative (84 percent), and technical (81 percent) positions.
+According to a Society for Human Resource Management (SHRM) survey, more than eight out of 10 human resource professionals said that they regularly conduct reference checks for professional (89 percent), executive (85 percent), administrative (84 percent), and technical (81 percent) positions.

 Information routinely provided to reference checkers by surveyed employers included dates of employment, eligibility for rehire, salary history, and employability.

 Who Employers Check With

-On the average, employers check three references for each candidate.
+On average, employers check three references for each candidate.
 It's important to be prepared to provide these well before you need to present them to a prospective employer.

 It's essential to select the right people and to talk to them in advance about using them as a reference.
 You need responsive people who can confirm that you worked there, your job title, your reason for leaving, and other details.

 In addition to a list of references, you may be asked for contact information for your current supervisor.
 However, prospective employers should get your permission before contacting your supervisor so as not to jeopardize your current position.

 It's perfectly acceptable to use references other than your employer.
 Business acquaintances, customers, and vendors can all make good references.
 If you volunteer, consider using leaders or other members of the organization as references.